shawngraham/cdh2020/content/en/tutorials/excel.md

 counts <- table(documents$Newspaper.City)
 counts
 ```
-The first `counts` creates the variable; the second `counts` on its own reveals what's inside the variable.
+The first `counts` creates the variable and looks at the column `Newspaper.City` _inside_ the table `documents`; the second `counts` on its own reveals what's inside the variable (and prints it to the console; you could also `View(counts)`).
+If you wanted to save this variable, this result, to file, you can use the `write.csv` command: `write.csv(counts, "counts.csv")`.
+And if you don't know where exactly you're saving, `getwd()` will tell you the exact location you're working in.

-Now let's plot that:
+Now let's plot these `counts`:

 ```R
 barplot(counts, main="Cities", xlab="Number of Articles")